linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 15 Regulation of the financial sector.md

 The case underlines the FSA's renewed determination to uncover and punish insider dealing by market professionals.

 "This outcome is the result of a long, hard slog," said Margaret Cole, FSA managing director for enforcement.
-Faced with 10 years of banking and trading data that showed the trio had made  $590,000 in profits on$ 2.15m in trades, Mr Littlewood's lawyer argued at the sentencing hearing that the other two participants were more culpable.
+Faced with 10 years of banking and trading data that showed the trio had made  \$590,000 in profits on\$ 2.15m in trades, Mr Littlewood's lawyer argued at the sentencing hearing that the other two participants were more culpable.
 Although the 37-year-old banker, who made as much as 350,000 a year, had repeatedly provided information to his wife, Lord Macdonald QC said his client was not aware of the "scale" of the trading.

 Lord Macdonald said Mr Littlewood had told his wife to limit her trades to 20,000 rather than the hundreds of thousands she and